sharkdp/numbat/book/src/tutorial.md

 let radioactivity_banana = potassium_per_banana * radioactivity -> Bq / banana
 ```

-and should give you a result of rougly `14 Bq / banana`.
+and should give you a result of roughly `14 Bq / banana`.
 Adding unit conversions at the end
 of unit definitions is one way to enforce unit safety.
 An even more powerful way to do this
 is to add *type annotations*: For example, to define the [decay energy for a single
 potassium-40 atom](https://commons.wikimedia.org/wiki/File:Potassium-40-decay-scheme.svg),